SWI-Prolog/rclswi/README.md

   - [ ] Deal with actions
     - [x] Action time introspection
     - [x] Low level interface for creating an action client or server
+    - [x] Receiving feedback and status
+    - [x] Sending and taking goals and results
+    - [ ] Sending and taking cancel requests it broken
+    - [ ] QoS support
   - [ ] Deal with clocks
     - [x] Basics for creating a clock and asking its time
   - [ ] Deal with timers